Stefano Riva’s Webpage

 Research Interests

-• Reduced Order Modelling and Data Assimilation
+• Reduced Order Models and Data Assimilation

 • Computational Fluid Dynamics

-• Numerical Methods for engineering
+• Numerical Methods for Engineering

 PhD Thesis